-Larry Jones, Jr., an adult child, turns 26 on July 1, 2017.
-His health coverage is provided tax-free through the employer of Larry Jones, Sr., until December 31, 2017.
-Starting January 1, 2018, the value of his health coverage is considered a taxable benefit for federal income tax and employment tax purposes and should be reported as imputed compensation on the Form W-2 issued to Larry Johnson, Sr.
+Larry Jones, Jr., an adult child, turns 26 on July 1, 2018.
+His health coverage is provided tax-free through the employer of Larry Jones, Sr., until December 31, 2018.
+Beginning January 1, 2019, the value of his health coverage is considered a taxable benefit for federal income tax and employment tax purposes and should be reported on the Form W-2 issued to Larry Jones, Sr., as imputed compensation.

-Reporting Requirements for 2017 Calendar Year: Employer-Provided Health Insurance Offer and Coverage
+Reporting Requirements for 2018 Calendar Year: Employer-Provided Health Insurance Offer and Coverage